-(Last Updated on : 27/01/2014)
+(Last Updated on : 12/06/2017)

-The tradition of painting in India is as old and varied as the land itself.
+Traditional Indian Paintings are as old and varied as the land itself.
 The painting as a form of art has started in India since the prehistoric times.
 The earliest paintings in India is found on the walls of the caves in Bhimbetka

 in Madhya Pradesh